Nettsider med emneord «DHIS2»

-According to UNESCO, 61 million primary school-age children were not enrolled in school in 2010.
 There are 31 million girls of primary school age not in school.
 Seventeen million of these girls will probably never attend school in their lifetimes.
+Many of the pupils that do attend school are still not learning due to lack of resources such as food, water, chairs, books, paper, and pencils.

-Do you want to help us develop, implement and do research on Education Management Information Systems to monitor pupil attendance and facilitate better utilization of scarce education resources in low income countries?
+Do you want to help improve education data use with innovative mobile solutions and Apps to facilitate evidence-based decision-making and better utilization of scarce education resources in low income countries?

 With the rapid growth in implementations and use of DHIS2 (dhis2.org/hisp.uio.no) we have a need to professionalize and scale up the system and processes for handling new functional/non-functional requirements.
 The new processes and system must facilitate reception of inputs from users across the globe, track these inputs, assure that inputs are in an adequate format and finally pass them on to the software developers.